abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

   - The `for..in` loop is optimized for generic objects, not arrays, and thus is 10-100 times slower.
 Of course, it’s still very fast.
 The speedup may only matter in bottlenecks.
 But still we should be aware of the difference.

+  - ⚠️ A very common bug is accidentally using `for..in` with arrays when you meant to use `for..of`.
+Because arrays are technically just objects where the indexes are property names, `for..in` will loop over the indexes (`0`, `1`, `2`) rather than the actual values inside the array, and it might even catch inherited properties you didn't expect. **Always use `for..of` with arrays!**

 ---

-### For await..of loop
+### For await..of loop (Async Iteration)

+Introduced in ES2018.
+It allows you to iterate over async iterables, such as streams, file streams, and network streams.

-It's a new way to loop over async iterables.
+It's a new way to iterate over async iterables.
 It's used to iterate over async iterables like `fetch`, `readableStream`, etc.

 ```js
 const asyncIterable = {